bjackman/locali-ci/CHAOS.md

  - BLOCKER: Store output artifacts.
    - Provide a way to limit the size of the result cache.
    - Location of this should be configurable.
- - BLOCKER: Need to clean up the logging situation.
-User should at least get some feedback about the process starting up and shutting down.
- - BLOCKER: Rename it.
  - Need a way to view stderr from web UI.
  - Need a way for test command to report "error" as distinguished from failure.
  - Maybe a "skipped" status that doesn't show up in the UI would be useful.